teamfoxus/foxus-docs/docs/source/tutorials_particles.rst

 *The particle emitter is now pushing out endless Sphere Meshes.*

 If you're looking to create spheres or other simple shapes, this might be good enough.
 Right now, the spheres are only being fired downwards, like a machine gun.
-In the new Particle Material we've created (you may have to click on it to expand and edit it), open the heading for "Emission Shape.""
+In the new Particle Material we've created (you may have to click on it to expand and edit it), open the heading for "Emission Shape."
 By default, this is set to a single point, which is why our spheres are all appearing at the same location.
 We can change the Emission Shape to a sphere, too, and increase the radius, to give a more organic falling particle effect.

 .. image:: _static/particles5.gif
    :align: center